glamrock/Satori/README.md

 What Satori does is provide access to verifiable bundles of privacy-enhancing software to those who need it most.

 ###Features
-* language detection to offer the right download
-* distributed downloads, with options on Github, Amazon, and the Chrome Web Store itself
+* Downloads from un-censored locations
-* SHA256sum checker to help verify software integrity
+* Software integrity checker to compare with thousands of pieces of security software
+* Tor bridge distribution

 ###Software
+* Lantern for Windows, Mac, and Debian-based Linux distributions.
+* F-Droid for Android.
+* Psiphon for Windows and Android.
-* Tor Browser Bundle for fifteen languages for Linux, Windows, and Mac.
+* Tor Browser for Windows, Mac, and Debian-based Linux distributions.
-* Enigmail - encryption plugin for Thunderbird
+* Enigmail - encryption plugin (requires Thunderbird email client).
-* GPG4Win - required to gpg-encrypt email
+* GPG4Win - required to encrypt email on Windows.

-###Danger!
-High Voltage!!
-This software is currently ***beta***.

-###Code notes
-* Distributing a hash for the outer container when using Chrome as backbone is tricky, as the outer container can vary slightly.
-The inner TBB will always have the same checksum, however.
-(Thanks DCF for testing with this).

 ###Licenses
 **Note: All of the software distributed can be used for free, and are open-source.**